Rights and Privacy

 Complaint Procedures in Cases of Alleged Unlawful Discrimination and Harassment

 Boston University has developed detailed procedures, described in its Complaint Procedures in Cases of Alleged Unlawful Discrimination or Harassment, by which individuals may bring forward concerns or complaints of discrimination and harassment.
+(These procedures cover all protected characteristics listed in the Equal Opportunity Policy, but they do NOT cover sexual misconduct.
+Procedures covering sexual misconduct are listed below.)
 Retaliation against any individual who brings forward such a complaint or who cooperates or assists with an investigation of such a complaint is both unlawful and strictly prohibited by Boston University.

 Sexual Misconduct/Title IX Policy